diomib/PushTerm/README.md

 PushTerm/
 ├── launcher.py          # Opens the terminal UI in a separate window ├── terminal_ui.py       # Main terminal interface logic
-├── gcode_modifier.py    # Inserts push-off logic into G-code
-├── MyPrints/            # Where you put your original G-code files │   └── Ploter.gcode     # (example file)
+├── list_files.py        # This is a debug log  to see if it can find the files ├── MyPrints/            # Where you put your original G-code files │   └── Ploter.gcode     # (example file)
 │   └── Ploter_Modify.gcode # (example file)